 Mitchell has told investigators that Matt made her feel “special,” a source familiar with the investigation said.

-State Department of Corrections officials had received a complaint about the relationship between Mitchell and one of the two escapees.
-The department didn't find enough evidence to support the complaint, but that does not mean there was no relationship, Wylie said.
+State Department of Corrections officials had received a complaint about the relationship between Joyce Mitchell and one of the two escapees, according to a state official.
+The department didn’t find enough evidence to support the complaint, though that does not mean the inmate and prison worker weren’t close.

 The governor said the state will have “zero tolerance” for any prison employee involvement.